⏱️ Why Your Day Got Longer

 Sometimes that's great.

-You save 30 minutes in creation and spend 90 minutes in review.
+So you save 30 minutes in creation and spend 90 minutes in review, revisions, and back-and-forth.

 ✅ Create a simple "AI vs Human" task charter